Breastfeeding Your Baby: How to Get Started

 Nursing bras are advisable, as they support your breasts well.
-With zips and hooks it becomes comfortable for frequent feeding.
-Ensure you use well fitted bras with completely opening flaps.
-In cases the breast is inadequately exposed or the pads are pressing on the breast it may block the ducts causing mastitis (inflammation of the breast tissue).
+With zips and hooks, it becomes comfortable for frequent feeding.
+Ensure you use well-fitted bras with completely opening flaps.
+In case, the breast is inadequately exposed or the pads are pressing on the breast it may block the ducts causing mastitis (inflammation of the breast tissue).

 Problems You May Face While Breastfeeding Your Baby